 Recording for Rappers

 Select Recording Studio is the ideal studio for your next recording session.
-We have extremely competitive rates, an excellent location in Wood Green - just a five minute walk from the tube station and a professional studio producer who has over 20 years experience working with Hip Hop and RnB aritsts - both signed and unsigned - in the London and international music scene.
+We have extremely competitive rates, an excellent location in Wood Green - just a five minute walk from the tube station and a professional studio producer who has over 20 years experience working with Hip Hop and RnB artists - both signed and unsigned - in the London and international music scene.

 We have an impressive selection of microphones and pre-amps and our two vocal booths are acoustically treated to ensure that we capture the very best of your voice and songs.
 We offer a complete range of vocal production FX that include: Autotune, Vocoder, Stutter, Reverse FX, De-tune, Telephone FX, Etc.